Are "nature" schools possible in the city?

 The craze for the outdoor school cannot be reduced to the period of health crisis and confinement we have experienced; teaching in nature and with nature is a necessity and a need.
 Indeed, beyond the idea of a lack of nature, studies clearly show the benefits of nature for psychological balance, general health and creativity, all fundamental elements of a harmonious education that respects the needs and biological rhythms of children and teenagers.

 The densification of cities has clearly reduced the links between human beings and their environments.
-Combined with increasing sedentarization, by confining children to small spaces, this development has only accelerated the gap between young children and nature, at a time when they aspire to move, run and enjoy leisure activities.
+Combined with increasing sedentarization, by confining children to cramped spaces, this development has only accelerated the gap between young children and nature, at a time when they aspire to move, run and enjoy recreational spaces.

-In most disciplines, curricula place particular emphasis on environmental education and knowledge of the links between human beings and nature.
+In most disciplines, curricula emphasize, in particular through environmental education, knowledge of the links between human beings and nature.
 Marie Jacqué emphasizes the importance of teachers' different conceptions of nature.
 For example, they may depict nature without the human species: nature to be respected and preserved for its own sake.
 From this perspective, a sensitive approach to nature is favored.

 But nature can also be seen as an ecosystem to be understood in terms of the relationships between living things.
 This approach cleverly encourages cooperative teaching practices, exchanges with peers and mutual aid.